dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2026/04/08
+I find it ironic that the same companies that use glorified O(n) complexity in their interviews can be so into the "AI" will replace people theme without specifying the complexity of the problems they want to solve 🧐

 #### 2026/04/05
 Another thing that surprises me about LLM agents is the lack of version control integration.
 Committing on a successful edit would be one of the first features I'd go for (with an option to squash commits later).
 And obviously include chat history in some form.